Simonabubito/Shen_SEA_ABNB/README.md

 # Shen_SEA_ABNB
-My project on Seattle Airbnb data for the Udacity DS Nanodegree project
+My project on Seattle Airbnb data for the Udacity DS Nanodegree.